tpaknok/Indoor_ants/README.md

 |match_bentity.csv| Some records are associated with names not mentioned in the Bentity2 system.
 We used this csv file to re-classify them.
 |Native.csv| Native distributions of all ants from GABI (Guénard et al. 2017).
 Visit AntMaps (https://antmaps.org/) for the most updated information.

+# Figure
+The file "Figures" contains three cartoons for reproducing figures in the manuscript.
+These cartoons were obtained in Microsoft PowerPoint.

 # Contact
 Toby Tsang (paknok.tsang@utoronto.ca)